triggermesh/triggermesh/docs/targets/jira.md

 - Open the Account settings > Security > [Create and manage API Tokens](https://id.atlassian.com/manage-profile/security/api-tokens)
 - Press `Create API token` and fill the token name.
-- Copy the API token and create a secret for the Jira token at Triggermesh.
+- Copy the API token and create a secret for the Jira token at TriggerMesh.
 ## Deploying from Code

 The parent config directory can be used to deploy the controller and all adapters.
 Please consult the [development guide](../DEVELOPMENT.md) for information about how to deploy to a cluster.